 Stroke Survivor Support Group Meetings

-When: 1st Tuesday of every month
+- When:1st Tuesday of the month

 Stroke is an emergency.
 Remember to B.E.
 F.A.S.T

 F- Face.
 Check for uneven smile.
 One side of face is drooping or numb.

 S- Speech Difficulty.
 Listen for slurred speech or difficulty speaking.

 T- Time to call 911.
 Call 911 right away.

 - High Blood Pressure: High blood pressure or hypertension is one of the leading risk factors for stroke.